Boston Corbett: Pursuit and death of John Wilkes Booth

 The regiment set the barn on fire in an attempt to force Booth out into the open, but he remained inside.
 Corbett was positioned near a large crack in the barn wall.
-He requested permission from Doherty to enter the barn alone and try to subdue Booth by himself, reasoning that that if Booth shot him, the other soldiers could overwhelm the assassin before he could reload.
+He requested permission from Doherty to enter the barn alone and try to subdue Booth by himself, reasoning that if Booth shot him, the other soldiers could overwhelm the assassin before he could reload.
 Corbett was unaware that Booth had a Spencer carbine and several revolvers.
 Doherty denied the request and Corbett moved back to his position.

 Lt.
 Colonel Everton Conger ignited clumps of hay and slipped them in the cracks in the wall near Corbett, hoping to burn out Booth.
 Booth walked to the flames to assess whether he could extinguish them.
 Corbett and others claimed that they saw Booth aim his carbine, seemingly intending to fight his way out, prompting Corbett to shoot Booth through the crack with his Colt revolver, mortally wounding him.
 Booth screamed in pain and fell to the ground.

 "Finding the fire gaining upon him (Booth), he turned to the other side of the barn, and got toward where the door was, and as he got there I saw him make a movement toward the door.
 I supposed he was going to fight his way out.
 One of the men, who was watching him, told me that he aimed the carbine at me.
 He was taking aim with the carbine, but at whom I could not say.
 My mind was upon him attentively to see that he did no harm, and when I became impressed that it was time I shot him.
 I took steady aim on my arm, and shot him through a large crack in the barn."